Planning-Inspectorate/local-plans-examinations/README.md

 'Portal' app is given in the PINS/Public style.
 'Manage' app is given in the back office/internal style, with Entra Auth.

 ## Getting started
+There is a bash script `setup.sh` that should completely setup the dev environment, if you're on Linux/WSL.
+From the root directory run `bash setup.sh`.
+Manual setup instructions are below:
 * install latest LTS Node
 * install Docker
 * `npm i`